 Origin of data

-Biological samples (owned by the end users of the facilities)
+Biological samples (owned by the end users of the facilities).

 Standards and metadata

-The end results are typically deposited into public databases like the PDB (www.pdbe.org) or EMDB for cryo-EM data.
+The end results are typically deposited into public databases like the PDB [R7] or EMDB for cryo-EM data.

 Data sharing

 Target groups

 The raw data are usually so complex that they are only of use to expert users in structural biology that have been trained in a specific technique.
 The processed and derived data typically deposited in public databases (see 2.5.2) are of use to researchers in life sciences in general and for biotech and pharmaceutical companies .